EnvisionIot/developer_bootcamp/2_Device_Connectivity_Management/lab_tutorial/302-2_simulating_measure_points.md

 ![](media/simulator_start.png)

-## Step 4: Check the Data Insight of the Device
+## Step 4: Checking the Data Insight of the Device

 Go to **Time Series Data Management > Data Insights** and select the **SmartBattery_Device_a01** device to view the real-time current data report in minutes.